The six steps of film pre production

 Follow this step-by-step guide to learn the modern process of pre-production and planning a film in Milanote, a free tool used by top creatives.

-Pre-production is an essential step to planning any film project.
-It includes all the planning that happens before cameras start rolling, from brainstorming a concept, exploring the look of your film, storyboarding scenes and scouting locations.
+First, what is film pre-production?
+It is an essential step in planning any film project.
+Pre-production includes all the work that happens before the cameras start rolling, from brainstorming concepts and exploring the look of your film to storyboarding scenes and scouting locations.
 If you're a director, cinematographer, producer, or in charge of the sets, pre-production is an integral step in ensuring your crew understands the scope of the project ahead.
 Before you start your next short film, music video or documentary, thorough pre-production will set your film up for success.

 1. Project plan